A construction of smooth varieties admitting small contractions: Abstract

 \section{Abstract}

-We construct smooth varieties admitting small contractions from arbitrary smooth projective varieties.
-This construction generalizes Kawamata's four-dimensional example.
-We also give sufficient conditions for divisors on these varieties to be nef.
-As an application, we obtain weak Fano fourfolds from products of two del Pezzo surfaces.
+Given a smooth variety together with two smooth subvarieties, we construct, via two successive blowups, smooth varieties admitting small contractions.
+This generalizes Kawamata's example of small contraction in dimension $4$.
+We also construct the flip of the contraction explicitly.
+As an application, from products of two del Pezzo surfaces we obtain smooth weak Fano fourfolds that admit small contractions with Picard number up to $10$.